r0hitm/devavatar/src/content/blog/move-hashnode-blog-to-astrojs.md

 title: "Devlog: Moving My Blog from Hashnode to AstroJS"
 description: Follow my journey migrating from Hashnode to a custom Astro site, including challenges faced and lessons learned during the transition process.
 pubDatetime: 2024-03-04T15:20:29.169Z
+modDatetime: 2025-07-02T08:09:09.598Z
 tags:
     - devlog
     - web
 ---

+**Update**: Most of this is out-of-date, I no longer use Obsidian for writing my blogs, I find it more convinient to just use my editor and dev server.
+Also I did a rebuild of the site, whose devlog is [here](/posts/devlog-devavatar-2-rebuild-complete).

 I've been maintaining a technical blog since last year, which all began with a simple experiment, thanks to the free domain offer by Name.com from GitHub in my student developer pack back in March 2023.
 At that time, I wasn't sure what I wanted from a blog or if I'd even enjoy it.
 So, to avoid the hassle of building a site from scratch, I opted for Hashnode and added my custom domain.
 This way, if my blog took off, I'd have all the traffic directed to my domain, and if it did not, I could let it fade away since the domain was free for only one year.
 (Though this didn't go as planned due to a funny-tragic incident, which I will get back to below).